davepinch/pinchy.cc/content/topics/government/united-states/director-of-national-intelligence/director-of-national-intelligence.md

 ---
-title: "Director of National Intelligence" member of: Cabinet of the United States
+title: "Director of National Intelligence" member of:
+  - Cabinet of the United States
+  - United States National Security Council
 ---